cozygene/refactor/README.md

 2. Extract the ZIP file to a folder
 3. Make sure the demo provided works (see below)

-Dependencies for the Python version are described at the end of this README file.
+Information about dependencies for the Python version and their installation is described at the end of this README file.

 ### Input